Angular distribution of the FCNC process $B_{c}\to{D}_{s}^{*}(\to{D}_{s}\pi)\ell^{+}\ell^{-}$

 \end{widetext} where, we have $T_{1}(0)=T_{2}(0)$ since the identity $2\sigma_{\mu\nu}\gamma_{5}=-i\epsilon_{\mu\nu\alpha\beta}\sigma^{\alpha\beta}$.

-The form factors require a non-perturbative calculation.
+The form factors require a nonperturbative calculation.
 In this work, we use the covariant LFQM to calculate the relevant form factors for the weak transition.
-In this approach, the constituent quark and the antiquark inside a meson are off-shell.
+In this approach, the constituent quark and the antiquark inside a meson are off shell.
 We define the incoming (outgoing) meson to have the momentum $P^{\prime}=p_{1}^{\prime}+p_{2}(P^{\prime\prime}=p_{1}^{\prime\prime}+p_{2})$, where $p_{1}^{\prime(\prime\prime)}$ and $p_{2}$ are the off-shell momenta of the quark and the antiquark, respectively.
 These momenta can be expressed in terms of the internal variables ($x_{i},\vec{k}_{\bot}^{\prime}$) ($i=1,2$), defined by